zvavybir/legacylisten/README.md

 	```
 	The path has no requirements about filename or file
     extension, but the language identifier *has* to be correct.

+## Plugin interface
+In case there is no metadata tag in the song, you can use the plugin
+interface to tell `legacylisten` the song's title and artist.
+Every
+plugin is a shell script (or executable if you prefer) in the
+`~/.zvavybir/legacylisten/parser` directory (or sub directories
+thereof) and gets the song's file name (without new line character) as
+input (on stdin).
+If the file name could be parsed it has to output
+the song's title and artist (delimited by zero bytes and optionally a
+trailing zero byte) on stdout.
+If no zero bytes are in the output the
+parsing is treated as having failed and will be ignored.

 ## Contributing
 As every software `legacylisten` too always can be improved.
 While